How To Help Your Children Understand Advertising

-As grownups, we pretty much all know that what ads say isn’t always the precise truth.
+As grownups, we all know that what ads say isn’t always the precise truth.
 They always put the products in the best possible light.
 We understand what advertising is.

-This can be done starting at a pretty early age, and it’s a lot of fun once you start seeing results.
+You can do this starting at an early age, and it’s a lot of fun once you start seeing results.
 There’s nothing like having a preschooler point out inaccuracies in advertising, especially when an ad is wildly unrealistic.

 Explain Advertising to Them